Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Splitting of pro- groups acting on trees

 \end{proof}

-Note that in the classical Bass-Serre's theory case a finitely generated group $G$ acting irreducibly on a tree $T$ has finitely many orbits, i.e. $G\backslash T$ is finite.
+Note that in the classical Bass-Serre theory, a finitely generated group $G$ acting irreducibly on a tree $T$ has finitely many orbits, i.e. $G\backslash T$ is finite.
 This is not the case in the pro-$p$ case; this fact highlights the complementary difficulties that appear in the pro-$p$ case.
 The next result partially overcomes this.

-\begin{thm}\vlabel{splitting} Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ without a global fixed point.
+\begin{thm}\vlabel{splitting} Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ without global fixed points.
 Then $G$ splits non-trivially as a free amalgamated pro-$p$ product or pro-$p$ HNN-extension over some stabiliser of an edge of $T$.\end{thm}

 \begin{proof} By Lemma \ref{inverse limit decomposition} $G=\varprojlim_{U\triangleleft_o G} G/\tilde U$, where $G/\tilde U=\Pi_1(\G_U,\Gamma_U)$ is the fundamental group of a finite reduced graph of finite $p$-groups and for each $V\triangleleft_o G$ contained in $U$, one has a natural morphism $(\eta_{VU},\nu_{VU}):(\G_V, \Gamma_V)\longrightarrow (\G_U, \Gamma_U)$ such that $\nu_{VU}$ is just a collapse of edges of $\Gamma_V$.
 Moreover, the induced homomorphism of the pro-$p$ fundamental groups coincides with the canonical projection $\pi_{VU}\colon G/\tilde V\longrightarrow G/\tilde U$.